SlateFoundation/slate-cbl/README.md

 - [ ] Review TODO notes and comments; fix things or turn into issues
 - [ ] Purge sass folders

-- [X] Unfuck error message when saving null DemonstrationLevel
+- [X] Fix error message when saving null DemonstrationLevel
 - [X] Don't save null demonstration level when removing a rating, exclude from list
 - [X] Need to add added skills to value array so they can be saved without being rated
 - [X] Need a way to remove disabled raters